GitMirroring/gnuboot/site/faq.md

 Generation Intel Core i3/i5/i7 (Haswell) CPUs.
 It allows a PC OEM to generate an asymmetric cryptographic keypair, install the public key in the CPU, and prevent the CPU from executing boot firmware that isn't signed with their private key.
-This means that ***coreboot and libreboot are impossible to port*** to such PCs, without the OEM's private signing key.
+This means that ***coreboot and GNU Boot are impossible to port*** to such PCs, without the OEM's private signing key.
 Note that systems assembled from separately purchased mainboard and CPU parts are unaffected, since the vendor of the